Lamborghini to build SUV in Italy, launch planned for 2018

 The luxury carmaker said it would hire 500 new employees, almost double the physical size of its plant in Italy's Emilia Romagna region, and invest "hundreds of millions of euros" in the project over the lifecycle of the vehicle.

-"The investment ... is at 700-800 million euros, close to a billion," Renzi said at the signing ceremony in Rome.

-A source told Reuters on Tuesday that Italy's government provided tax breaks and incentives for a total of up to 90 million euros (64 million pounds) to encourage Lamborghini to base the production of the new model in the country.
+A source told Reuters on Tuesday that Italy's government provided tax breaks and incentives for a total of up to 90 million euros ($98 million) to encourage Lamborghini to base the production of the new model in the country.

-With the SUV, expected to cost 180,000 euros, Lamborghini will mainly target fans of all-wheel-drive vehicles in markets such as the United States, China, the Middle East, the United Kingdom, Germany and Russia.
+With the SUV, Lamborghini will mainly target fans of all-wheel-drive vehicles in markets such as the United States, China, the Middle East, the United Kingdom, Germany and Russia.

 The carmaker also hopes to expand its customer base to families and other clients new to the high-performance brand.